tgbot-collection/SearchGram/README.md

 ## 5. Run!

-Open two terminals, and respectively:
+Open two terminals and run the following commands in each terminal:

 ```shell
 python client.py
 python bot.py
 ```

 # Sponsor